 Features of Alliance’s Parts Cleaning Systems

-Corrosion-Resistant Fabrication Materials: Water, heat and air are the ingredients which lead to corrosion.
-A parts cleaning systems worst enemy.
+Corrosion-Resistant Fabrication Materials: Water, heat, and air lead to corrosion.
 Corrosion will occur, regardless of the chemical/rust inhibitors used.
-In addition, water quality throughout the country varies greatly which can cause premature corrosion.
-Stainless steel, fiberglass, plastics, or similar corrosion-resistant materials are highly recommended.
-Solution pumps and exterior piping may be of other materials (unless otherwise dictated by the cleaning/rinsing process) since they are repairable/replaceable.
+In addition, water quality throughout the country varies greatly, which can cause premature corrosion.
+Stainless steel, fiberglass, plastics, or similar corrosion-resistant materials are recommended.
+Solution pumps and exterior piping may be of other materials (unless otherwise dictated by the cleaning/rinsing process) since they are repairable or replaceable.

-Pumps: Two (2) styles of pumps are typically offered for most parts cleaning systems, vertical and horizontal.
-Vertical seal-less pumps require less maintenance due to their seal-less design.
-Whereas, horizontal pumps will have seals which need periodic replacing.
+Pumps: Two styles of pumps are typically offered for most parts cleaning systems: vertical and horizontal.
+Vertical seal-less pumps require less maintenance due to their design, whereas horizontal pumps will have seals which need periodic replacing.
 Should a vertical pump need servicing, it can be lifted directly off the tank without draining the solution.
 Horizontal pumps often require the tank to be drained for removal.

 Flow/Pressure Control With Gauge: All pump discharge lines should have a flow/pressure control valve.
 Lightweight parts require pressure regulation to prevent them from being sprayed off the conveyor belt or being repositioned in a way detrimental to proper cleaning/drying.
 A pressure gauge is recommended for each pump discharge line for reference and for determining if nozzles are clogged.

 Secondary spray zones should have dual filter screens at a minimum.
 Dual screens are required so one screen can be removed for cleaning while the other remains in place.
 Again, the perforations should be smaller than the orifice opening in the nozzle to help prevent nozzle clogging.